Stone Of Scone: Mysterious Stone Of Destiny Has Turbulent Ancient History

 Despite its rather unremarkable appearance, this very ancient block of sandstone has had a turbulent history.
 It has been hidden, fought over, and stolen during the seven centuries.
 It was essential to the Children of Israel, and at the same time, the Stone was long associated with the British kings and queens

-On December 25, 1950, a group of Scottish Nationalists removed the Stone and brought it back to Scotland.
+On December 25, 1950, a group of Scottish Nationalists removed the Stone and returned it to Scotland.
 (However, there have been rumors that only a copy of the artifact was returned.)
 On April 11, 1951, the Stone of Scone was found at the altar of Arbroath Abbey in Scotland.

 In 1996, John Major's government finally returned the Stone to Scotland and placed it on public display in Edinburgh Castle, where it remains.